Decatur, fire union reach agreement on new contract

 DECATUR — After more than three-and-a-half years, city firefighters finally have a new union contract.

 Decatur Firefighters Local 505, the union representing city firefighters, and the city came to terms on a new collective bargaining agreement, with the union rank-and-file ratifying the agreement in a 72-16 vote late last week.
-The council was expected to approve the agreement at its meeting Monday night.
+The council subsequently voted 7-0 to approve the agreement at its meeting Monday night.

 The contract is retroactive, covering from the beginning of 2020 through the end of 2024.